prathamesh799/JobVerz-Portfolio/README.md

 - To collect skills for developing our skills taxonomy, we scraped skills from courses in MOOC sites like Coursera, LinkedIn Learning, and Udacity from Data Science domain.
 - I specifically worked on LinkedIn Learning courses.
-We extracted all skills related to Data Science domain.
+We extracted all skills related to **Data Science domain**.
 - We also extracted data from learning paths provided in LinkedIn Learning platform.
 - This data was stored in JSON format in S3 buckets.